Solving sparse principal component analysis with global support: Introduction

-A naive idea of solving (\ref{eq:neighborhood}) is by computing the objective values of all $k(d - k)$ neighborhoods supports, using eigenvalue decomposition.
-However, this approach is not practical.
-For example, if the size of the covariance matrix $d = 500$ and the sparsity parameter $k = 30$, then in each iteration, we have to compute $14100$ eigenvalue decomposition of matrix of size $30 \times 30$.

-Our main contribution here is to design a significantly faster \black{heuristic by solving a proxy for \eqref{eq:neighborhood}.} In our proposed algorithm, in each iteration instead of $k(d - k)$ eigenvalue decompositions, we will only compute one eigenvalue decomposition. \paragraph{Numerical experiments (Section \ref{sec:numerical-exp}):} Based on the above, we obtain the following ``complete scheme": \begin{itemize} \item Use random and some other reasonable starts as choices of a starting support, and run the improving heuristic to produce good feasible solutions. \item \black{Solve} a convex integer program (in practice, we use $\mathcal{CR}2$ with some preprocessing of data to obtain both strength and speed, together with some other simple dimension reduction techniques) to obtain dual bounds. \end{itemize} Step (1) above produces good feasible solutions, and step (2) produce good dual bounds to verify the quality of the feasible solutions found in Step (1).

-Numerical results are reported to illustrate the efficiency of our method (both in terms of finding good solutions and proving their high quality via dual bounds) and comparison to SDP relaxation and other benchmarks are presented.
+We remark that despite having an additive term, this bound is invariant to rescaling of the data matrix $\bf{X}$, see Appendix \ref{app:invariance} for details.
+Moreover, the additive term is bounded from above by

+where $N$ is the number of pieces used in the piecewise approximation of each quadratic term in the objective function (See Section~\ref{sec:ub-PLA} for details).
+For a required level of additive-term error (and thus a required \emph{effective multiplicative ratio}), one can select an appropriate value of $N$.
+As $N \rightarrow \infty$ this becomes a purely multiplicative guarantee with approximation factor $\rho_{\mathcal{CR}i}^2$.

+\paragraph{Computational experiments.} In order to evaluate both its practical viability and the quality of the dual bound it provides, we perform computational experiments with the full relaxation provided by our proposed convex integer program (Theorem \ref{thm:CIP}).
+We use both synthetic and real data with up to 2000 features, which yield input matrices of size $2000 \times 2000$.
+See Section~\ref{sec:numerical-exp} for details of all our numerical experiments.

+Solving our convex integer program for the larger instances requires care, and we employ cutting planes and a submatrix splitting technique to speed up the computations.
+See Section~\ref{sec:num-sub-matrix} and Appendix~\ref{app:reduce-running-time} for these details.

+Obtaining the good feasible solutions required to evaluate the quality of our dual bounds poses a challenge given the lack of heuristics for \ref{eq:Multi-SPCA} when $r > 1$ and the size of the instances.
+To mitigate this, we use an optimized version of the natural greedy heuristic that looks for which rows of $\V$ should be non-zero and sets values for them based on the standard PCA problem restricted to these variables.
+The heuristic greatly reduces the number of eigenvalue computations required, which is a bottleneck of the process.
+See Section~\ref{sec:primal-bound} for a presentation of this heuristic.

+The numerical results show that our convex integer program provides within a reasonable time good upper bounds that are typically significantly better than an SDP relaxation and another baseline.

-We note that a preliminary version of this paper was published in~\cite{wangupper}.
-The current version has many new results, in particular $\mathcal{CR}1$ and results on its strength are completely new, and the numerical experiments have also been completely revamped.
+\paragraph{Note.} A preliminary version of this paper was published in~\cite{wangupper}.
+The current version has many new results: in particular, $\mathcal{CR}1$, $\mathcal{CR}1'$, and the results on their strengths are completely new, and the numerical experiments have been completely revamped.